Classification of non-Kahler surfaces and locally conformally Kahler geometry: Non-K ahler elliptic surfaces

-\definition Let $M$ be a complex manifold equipped with an action of a compact complex torus $T$, with the fibers of the same dimension, and $\pi:\; M \arrow S$ the quotient map.
+\definition Let $M$ be a complex manifold equipped with an action of a compact complex torus $T$, with the orbits of the same dimension.
+Assume that the quotient map $\pi:\; M \arrow S$ is well defined.
 Then $\pi:\; M \arrow S$ is called {\bf an isotrivial toric fibration}, and {\bf an isotrivial elliptic fibration} if $\dim_\C T =1$.

 \remark In some literature, ``isotrivial elliptic fibration'' is a fibration with all smooth fibers isomorphic to the same elliptic curve and the only singularities in multiple fibers.
 In \cite{_Brinzanescu:bundles_} and \cite{_Brinzanescu:manuscripta_}, the same notion is called ``a quasi-bundle''.